Lanzhou beef noodles: Styles

+Many restaurants across the globe include but are not limited to these seven types of noodle styles.
+This is because of the evolution of noodle making and the combination of the local culture.
 In mainland China, restaurants that specialize in Lanzhou beef noodle soup may provide customers to watch how the noodles are made, similar to the food production line layout of Din Tai Fung.
-The hand-made noodle dough is normally made the day before being used.
-However, the hand-made noodles are freshly pulled into shapes on the day the noodle is being cooked.
+The dough for hand-made noodle is normally made the day before being used, but the hand-made noodles are freshly pulled into shapes right before being cooked.
 The noodle pulling process is quick and can take up to several minutes, including repetitively rolling, pulling, and spinning.
-Right after the noodle is in shape, the noodle is boiling until fully cooked.
+As soon as the noodle is shaped, it is placed in boiling water until fully cooked.